tum-pbs/pbdl-book/diffphys.md

 The simplest way to express this goal is via an $L^2$ loss between the two states.
 So we want to minimize the loss function $F=|d(t^e) - d^{\text{target}}|^2$.

-Note that as described here this is a pure optimization task, there's no ANN involved, and our goal is to obtain $\mathbf{u}$.
+Note that as described here this is a pure optimization task, there's no NN involved, and our goal is to obtain $\mathbf{u}$.
 We do not want to apply this motion to other, unseen _test data_, as would be custom in a real learning task.